antonionassar1/scheduler-meeting/README.md

+# how to integrate machine learning to the calendar project?

+## Machine learning can bring several benefits to a calendar application .
+Here is a way in which machine learning can enhance the functionality and user experience of the calendar: Personalized Recommendations: Machine learning can analyze a user's past meeting schedules, preferences, and behavior to provide personalized recommendations.
+For example, it can suggest the best meeting times based on the user's productivity patterns, previous meeting history, and availability.

 # Meeting Scheduler

 Welcome to the Meeting Scheduler project!
 This application is designed to help users schedule meetings by offering available time slots and allowing reservations.